giry-dev/mangrove-docs/docs/developers/protocol/technical-references/market-order/README.md

 Contrary to [GTC orders](https://www.investopedia.com/terms/g/gtc.asp) on regular [order book](https://www.investopedia.com/terms/o/order-book.asp) based exchanges, the residual of your order (i.e., the volume you were not able to buy/sell due to hitting your price limit) will _not_ be put on the market as an offer.
 Instead, the market order will simply end partially filled.

+It is possible to implement GTC orders through a %%maker contract|maker-contract%%.
+[MangroveOrder](../../../strat-lib/technical-references/code/strats/src/strategies/MangroveOrder.md) in the Strat Lib implements GTC and other advanced order types.

 :::

 ## Bounties for taking failing offers